 - The smartphone stays in your pocket while you work (and not on the desk)

 - Meeting friends at least two days a week (arrange in the previous week already and make dingfest!)

-I already mentioned it: give yourself a break regularly.
+I've already mentioned it: give yourself a break regularly.
 Until recently, I always tried to "plow through".
-But in my experience, just 15 minutes of screen pauseIn the end, your mind and eyes will relax and you will gain new strength to continue working more effectively and with greater concentration.
+But in my experience, even 15 minutes of screen pauseIn the end, your mind and eyes will relax and you will gain new strength to continue working more effectively and with greater concentration.

 10. do digital detox